usds/html-prototype/README.md

 {% include form-fields/_date.html
   id="todays_date"                             //Needs to use underscores.
 Maps to name and id.
 The include will add "_month", "_day", and "_year" to the name and id.
-Required label_text="Today's date"                    //Changes the text in the legend element hide="day"                                   //Currently only accepts "day" for MM/YYYY.
-Include can be updated for other fields.
+Required label_text="Today's date"                    //Changes the text in the legend element hide="day"                                   //To exclude other fields.
+Accepts "day", "month, "year" or a combination such as "day month".
+Include can be updated for other fields. prepopulate="session_storage_id"             //Used to add value of another key in session storage.
+Do not include "_month", "_day", and "_year" from the sessionStorage key. min_year="YYYY"                              //Min year for validation.
+Example: "1900" max_year="YYYY"                              //Max year for validation.
+Example: "2019"
 %}
 ```